yeungsammy2002/TNET001-Windows_Server_2016/S02_Setup_Network.md

-# Section 02 - Setup Network
+# Section 02 - Setting Up Network

 We're going to set up a network that ranged from `11.11.11.1` to `11.11.11.254` with a domain called `demo.com`.